Skip Navigation

 Club Safeguarding Officers need to complete three sets of training:

-• Safeguarding for Specialist Roles (online)
+• Safeguarding Level 2 (online)

 These courses should be updated every 3 years.